 We wash chino trousers every 10 wear, or if they’re stained, whichever comes first.

 Jeans, every 20 wear.
 Some advocate washing jeans in cold water (no detergent).
 We haven’t noticed that jeans suffer that much for warm water and detergent.
 And we find it’s easier to throw them with the rest.

 We don’t typically wash suits and suit trousers unless they’re stained or full of sweat (after a summer wedding).
 We’d rather steam them or let them breathe fresh air.

-I usually shower once a day (with soap).
-Sometimes, after the sauna, I will shower without soap.
+We usually shower once a day (with soap).
+Sometimes, after the sauna, we will shower without soap.

-My body odour is quite strong.
-If I shower less than everyday, my clothes, and bed sheets give off a strong male odour that’s not particularly pleasant to me or to my wife.
-Yes, even I am able to smell it.
+Our body odour is quite strong.
+If we shower less than everyday, our clothes, and bed sheets give off a strong male odour that’s not particularly pleasant to us or to the wife.
+Yes, even we are able to smell it.

 If you feel like you’re constantly having to fight off these strong smells, we sympathise…